Skip to main content

 Works with Emporia Vue energy monitor for whole-home integration

 The Emporia Energy Smart charger is, frankly, absurd value.
-At $159, it delivers 48 amps and full WiFi smart features — a combination that no competitor can touch at this price.
-For context, the Wallbox Pulsar Plus offers similar smart capabilities at $549.
+At $429, it delivers 48 amps and full WiFi smart features — a combination that is hard to beat at this price.
+For context, the Wallbox Pulsar Plus offers similar smart capabilities at $649.
 The Emporia gives you scheduled charging, real-time energy monitoring, and usage history through a clean mobile app, all for less than the cost of two tanks of gas.

 Charging performance matches the Lectron V-Box 48A at 48 amps (11.52 kW), adding roughly 37 miles of range per hour.
 The 24-foot cable is generous.
 Where the Emporia falls short is fit and finish: the plastic housing does not feel as robust as the Grizzl-E's aluminum shell, and some users report occasional WiFi disconnections in the app.
 These are cosmetic and software issues, not safety concerns — the unit is fully UL-listed.